Who Pays Closing Costs When Selling a House By Owner?

 - Settlement fees: $885

 Could Bob and Mary have netted more with a real estate agent’s help?
 Maybe.
-The data says, in fact, it’s likely they would have.
+The data, in fact, say it’s likely they would have.

-According to the National Association of Realtors (NAR), agent-assisted sales sell for significantly more on average than FSBO sales.
-Our transaction data at HomeLight further echoes that real estate agents who are top of their market sell homes for as much as 10% more than the average agent.
+According to the National Association of Realtors (NAR), FSBO properties sold for a median of $360,000 in 2025, while homes sold with an agent reached about $425,000, roughly an 18% higher median price for agent-listed sales.
+Our transaction data at HomeLight further echoes that real estate agents at the top of their market sell homes for as much as 10% more than the average agent.

 A real estate agent also puts some of their commission dollars toward staging and marketing the home so that it sells faster and for more, a service Bob and Mary did not receive by going FSBO.